klavzars/ambitious-messenger-app/README.md

 #### Sass variables

-Here is a list of the current SAAS variables:
+Here is a list of the current Sass variables:

 ```scss
 $color-primary: #0881a3;